perceived-dev/bisect/README.md

 # bisect

-Bisect your async task into two steps, first perform ayync work in background and then apply the effect of work.
+Bisect your async task into two steps, first perform async work in background and then apply the effect of work.

 For example while you are fetching some data and updating view with new data.
-You can break it in following task to improve perceived experience.
+You can break task in following to improve perceived experience.

-1. fetch the data (async task)
+1. fetch the data (background work)
-2. Apply the new data on your view (effect)
+2. Apply the new data on your view (effect of work)

 This is more of a pattern than a library.
 Library is pretty small.